Figure out why your shoulder is clicking during the overhead press.

 As a result, this will slowly lead to atrophy of your rotator cuff muscles, causing shoulder joint instability and eventually shoulder clicking during overhead presses.

-If you find that you have weak shoulder muscles, especially with external rotation, here are a list of great exercises to do:
+If you find that you have weak shoulder muscles, especially with external rotation, here is a list of great exercises to do:

 Rear dumbbell lateral raises